automerge/automerge-swift-archived/Source/Automerge.docc/AutomergeBasics.md

 ### Updating your Model through the Automerge Document

 Treat your document an an immutable view of your current model's state.
-Don't change it directly, instead call the ``Document/change(message:_:)`` method with a closure, and update your model's state within that closure.
+To change a document, call the ``Document/change(message:_:)`` method with a closure, and update your model's state within that closure.
 You can also include a human-readable description of the change, similar to a commit message, which automerge stores in the change history.

 The following snippet shows an example of adding a new card into your document: